riboflavin/test-framer-sync/compare/fireflies-ai-vs-krisp.md

 * Recordings: is there support for saving and playing back audio and video recordings of meetings?
 ## Evaluating Fireflies.ai and Krisp
 ### Fireflies.ai
-- Wide compatibility with various meeting platforms
-- Detailed summaries & action items provided after meetings
-- Feature-rich for deeper insights
-- Easy setup process
-- Free plan limitations encourage upgrades
-- Transcription accuracy around 90%
-- Cluttered UI with slight learning curve
-- Excessive email notifications can overwhelm users
+* Fireflies.ai integrates with major meeting platforms, provides detailed summaries with action items, and includes features for keyword tracking, sentiment analysis, and task assignment.
+Setup requires only inviting a bot to meetings, but the free tier has limited minutes and storage, transcription accuracy varies with accents, and the interface requires some learning due to feature density.

 ### Krisp
-- Excellent noise cancellation for microphone and speaker audio
-- Platform-agnostic for use with any meeting software
-- Unlimited transcription on all plans
-- Generous free plan with noise reduction and summaries
-- Custom vocabulary for improved accuracy
-- Free plan limits on noise removal and summaries
-- Concise summaries but not as in-depth as competitors
-- No real-time collaboration or multi-user features
+* Krisp offers noise cancellation for audio input/output across any meeting platform or phone calls, includes unlimited transcription on all plans, and allows custom vocabulary for improved accuracy.
+The tool has CPU overhead during meetings, provides basic summaries without collaboration features, and limits free users to 60 minutes of noise removal and 2 summaries daily.
 ## Comparison table
-Some people or companies might find Fireflies.ai useful due to its integration with Zoom and calendars, as well as its automation engine.
-However, both tools lack depth in integrations and may not fully assist users in meeting productivity.

-On the other hand, Krisp could be appealing to those who prioritize in-person meetings and local recording capabilities.
-Nevertheless, the limited integrations of Krisp may hinder users looking for a comprehensive solution to enhance their meeting efficiency.
+Fireflies.ai makes sense for remote sales teams and customer success managers who need basic meeting transcripts synced to their CRM and note-taking tools, though the integration depth leaves much to be desired.
+The web-based approach and calendar sync work fine for video calls, but the lack of desktop software means you can't use it for in-person meetings or local recordings.

+Krisp is better suited for podcasters, journalists, and anyone who needs to record in-person conversations or local audio with decent quality and noise cancellation.
+The desktop app is straightforward but lacks meaningful integrations with productivity tools, and there's no real workflow automation to help you actually do anything with the recordings.
 | Feature                           | Fireflies.ai               | Krisp                      |
 |-----------------------------------|----------------------------|----------------------------|
 | Trial/Free Plan                   | ✅ Free plan (limited)     | ✅ Free plan               |